harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/pod-cpu-hog-exec.md

 ### Chaos inject and kill commands

-It defines the `CHAOS_INJECT_COMMAND` and `CHAOS_KILL_COMMAND` environment variables to set the chaos inject and chaos kill commands, respectively.
+It specifies the `CHAOS_INJECT_COMMAND` and `CHAOS_KILL_COMMAND` environment variables to set the chaos inject and chaos kill commands, respectively.
 Default values of commands:

 - `CHAOS_INJECT_COMMAND`: "md5sum /dev/zero"